 Stanfield’s firm is in the vanguard of energy-efficient school design, with credits that include WCPS’s Richardsville, Jody Richards (EUI: 20.0), Bristow (EUI: 23.6), and South Warren Middle and High (EUI: 24.3).
 Four other schools designed by the firm in other districts also boast EUI scores under 25.

 South Warren Middle and High School, the state’s largest public school when completed in 2012, boasts annual energy savings of more than $682,000.
 It features a host of energy-efficient and sustainable innovations, from geothermal heating and cooling to a solar-reflective roof.
-ICF construction was used for interior and exterior walls.
+Builders used ICF construction for both interior and exterior walls.

 Sherman Carter Barnhart’s designs in other districts are modeled on the WCPS template for net zero-ready design, Stanfield says.